magento/merchdocs/src/sales-channels/asc/floor-price.md

 1. For **Floor Price Action**, choose an option.

-    - **Decrease By** - Choose when you want the defined _-Floor Price Source_ value to be adjusted down, creating a lower floor price for the rule, before listing to Amazon.
+    - **Decrease By** - Choose when you want the defined _Floor Price Source_ value to be adjusted down, creating a lower floor price for the rule, before listing to Amazon.

     - **Increase By** - Choose when you want the defined _Floor Price Source_ value to be adjusted up, creating a higher floor price for the rule, before listing to Amazon.